danielvarela/2D_protein_AI/README.md

 # Artificial intelligence methods applied to protein folding with 2D lattice

 My PhD research project focuses on the computational modeling of the protein folding process.
 The goal is to obtain
 the three-dimensional structure of the protein only with the amino acid  sequence information (*ab initio*) by using evolutionary computing, artificial life techniques and complex systems theory methods.
 Since the structure defines the function of a protein, this would allow a computational drug design.
 More information about the protein structure prediction problem can be found at [Wikipedia](https://en.wikipedia.org/wiki/Protein_structure_prediction).
-To know more about my research can be found at my publications or, in case of more detailed information, please, feel free to contact me.
+More information about my research can be found at my publications or, in case of more detailed information, please, feel free to contact me.

 This project is a python implementation of the same methods using in my PhD thesis but with a simple 2D lattice and known python libraries.